 Lineage is counter-important when it becomes an ad-hominem argument used to bolster a bad idea by pointing to famous people who believed in it.
 One of the great strengths of modern Buddhism has been a willingness to adjust to discoveries in science.
 Arguments by lineage, which I have heard repeatedly, generally run counter to that strength.

 2) Since I don't place personal importance on it, I see lineage used mostly for the sake of argument.
 That doesn't seem to be its only purpose, however.
 For some folks, part of the point of Buddhism is worshipping a historical figure.
 Lineage will naturally seem important to that.
 I don't feel that way.
 The ideas and warm spirits of Buddhists are to me the worthwhile center, whole and actionable in and of themselves.
 Meanwhile, I don't care how the 8th lama of some temple liked tea and so we should follow his example; nor do I want to hear that plants aren't alive because it is someone's traditional view, although I have been receptive to other lines of reasoning about degrees of life.

 3) Transmission from guru to guru doesn't look valid.
 It's declared in many traditions, of course, but for me it's the most suspect part of them.
 I observe the transmission of good spirit and good thought generally; it's possible to have a meaningful dharma transmission.
-It harder to be sure, however, that over a distance of six hundred years and seven thousand miles, a particular transmission was valid.
+It harder to be sure, however, that over a distance of six hundred years and several thousand miles, a particular transmission was valid.